AhmedsZamzam/getting-started-flink-cc/README.md

 ## Labs

+> NOTE: GO TO LAB1 ON THE ACTUAL WORKSHOP DAY

 **Next Lab:** [Lab 1: Getting Started with Flink](./flink-getting-started/lab1.md)

 ## Tear down

+> NOTE: TEARDOWN AFTER YOU COMPLETED THE WORKSHOP

 In `demo-infrastructure` run the following commands to destroy the whole demo environment